w3f/polkadot-wiki/docs/maintain-sync.md

 ### Fast Install Instructions (Mac)

 > Not recommended if you're a validator.
-Please see [validator setup](maintain-guides-secure-validator.md)
+Please see [secure validator setup](maintain-guides-secure-validator.md)

 - Type terminal in the ios searchbar/searchlight to open the 'terminal' application
 - Install Homebrew within the terminal by running: